abhishek-das-ind/abhishek-das-ind/README.md

 I'm a fresh graduate on the lookout for a software developer position, where I can leverage my skills and knowledge to create impactful software solutions.

 - 🌱 I am currently engaged in a dedicated pursuit of proficiency in React.
+- 💞️ I’m looking to collaborate on anything between front/back-end.
 - ⚡ Fun fact: My code is so magical that even Gandalf would be impressed! ✨✨

 <!--